lethargilistic/blog/0018-the-academic-bates-motel.md

 Academic Bates Motel instead of subsisting on temp work.
 (Almost needless to say, there is no guarantee that any employer will give them a job and plenty of unwritten reasons why existing abnormally means they are unworthy of working, but we're not supposed to talk about that.)
 Personally, it's been about four years since I checked out and apparently that's so long ago that employers collectively pretend I never checked in at all.
-For all the admonishment I endured to behave in certain ways or refrain from certain things-to never plagiarize or patch- write being but one-those rules sure don't seem to provide for me now that I live outside the support structures offered by academics to their fellow academics.
+For all the admonishment I endured to behave in certain ways or refrain from certain things—to never plagiarize or patch-write being but one—those rules sure don't seem to provide for me now that I live outside the support structures offered by academics to their fellow academics.
 I am not an academic anymore; I'm just a former guest.
 I got whatever benefit I was going to get by following these norms from five years as an undergraduate academic.
 That came after having dealt with this behavioral conditioning for nearly my entire life from 5 to 21-years-old.

 The conditioning required by the Academic Bates Motel's peculiar professional standards is considered so important that the Motel franchised itself into the prisons where we consign every child in America.
-Their teachers are aspiring- hosts who wouldn't or couldn't hack it at the Academic Bates Motel, so they became wardens.
+Their teachers are aspiring-hosts who wouldn't or couldn't hack it at the Academic Bates Motel, so they became wardens.
 Our children spend their workdays slaving away while more and more pressure is placed on them to conform as prisoners so that they will succeed as guests and then, it's supposed, they will be attractive to employers thereafter.
 (Of course, this means that the significant time children spend as prisoners is considered less and less valuable to their overall lives, and that this effect compounds over generations of prisoners, but we're not